Perl Elements to Avoid

 Subroutine Arguments Handling

-The first thing to know about handling arguments for subroutines is to avoid refering to them directly by index.
+The first thing to know about handling arguments for subroutines is to avoid referring to them directly by index.
 Imagine you have the following code:

 sub my_function